kyma-incubator/compass/docs/internal/runtime-upgrade.md

 # Runtime upgrade with the Runtime Provisioner

+This document describes the Runtime upgrade and rollback procedures for Kyma.

 ## Upgrade Runtime

-Runtime Provisioner allows you to upgrade Kyma Runtime using the GraphQL API.
-To upgrade a Runtime to version 1.11.0 with the standard Runtime components, use the following mutation:
+The Runtime Provisioner allows you to upgrade your Kyma Runtime using the GraphQL API.
+To upgrade the Runtime to the 1.11.0 version with the standard Runtime components, use the following mutation:

 ```graphql
 mutation {